Merging White Dwarf Binaries Produce Type Ia Supernovae in Elliptical Galaxies: Introduction

 \section{Introduction}

 Type Ia supernovae (\sneia) are the thermonuclear explosion of white dwarf (WD) stars \citep{hoyle1960}.
-Since WDs do not spontaneously ignite, a companion is needed to destabilize the WD.
+Since WDs do not spontaneously ignite, donation of matter from a companion is needed to destabilize the WD.
 The nature of the companion has been the source of extensive debate (see \citealp{maoz2014} and \citealp{jha2019} for reviews). \sneia also produce the majority of iron-group elements in the Universe \citep{iwamoto1999, kobayashi2020} and the exact nucleosynthetic yields depend sensitively on the density and chemical composition of the core \citep[e.g., ][]{seitenzahl2013, boos2021, gronow2021}, which in turns depends on how the WD explodes as a \snia.

 Progenitors are generally divided into 2 categories depending on the nature of the companion.
 The single-degenerate (SD) scenario invokes a non-degenerate companion such as a main-sequence or red giant star \citep{whelan1973, nomoto1982}, whereas the double-degenerate (DD) scenario has a second WD as the companion star \citep[e.g., ][]{tutukov1979, iben1984}.
 The SD scenario predicts several observational signatures from the SN ejecta interacting with the companion \citep[e.g., ][]{wheeler1975, marietta2000, kasen2010, boehner2017} or its wind \citep[e.g., ][]{panagia2006, margutti2012}.
-Searches for these signatures consistently produce null results (e.g., \citealp{mattila2005, leonard2007, schaefer2012, shappee2013, chomiuk2016, maguire2016, tucker2020, dubay2022, tucker2024}, see \citealp{liu-rev-2023} for a review).
+Searches for these signatures consistently produce null results (e.g., \citealp{mattila2005, leonard2007, schaefer2012, shappee2013a, chomiuk2016, maguire2016, dubay2022, tucker2024}, see \citealp{liu-rev-2023} for a review). \citet{tucker2020}, for example, limit the fraction of SD \sneia to $\lesssim 10\%$.